Search News & Insights

 Retail Planning Guidelines

-PRACTICE AREA GROUP: Commercial Property
+PRACTICE AREA GROUP: Commercial Real Estate

 The Minister for the Environment, Community and Local Government has initiated a Public Consultation on revised draft Retail Planning Guidelines.
 When finalised, the revised Guidelines will replace those issued in 2005.
 The proposed revised guidelines take into account the recommendations of a Forfás study review of the economic impact of the retail cap (April 2011).
 This study was undertaken as part of the terms of the EU/IMF programme for financial support.